Last revised: November 17, 2017

 So the time of Abel is prompted by the sudden appearance of the brother slain, who has already come like the thief in the night; the ‘delay’ in his return is a time of grace that allows the slayers a time to rewrite their stories.

-3. In 2008 the work of N. T. Wright is more a part of my view of “apocalyptic.”
-Wright also challenges the view of the Parousia which has held sway since Bultmann, for exegetical reasons that may be of support to Alison’s theological and anthropological reasons.
+3. Since 2004 the work of N. T. Wright has been more a part of my view on “apocalyptic.”
+Wright challenges the view of the Parousia which has held sway since Bultmann, for exegetical reasons that may be of support to Alison’s theological and anthropological reasons.
 The sources from Wright on 1 Thessalonians and eschatology are: The Resurrection of the Son of God, pp. 213-219; Paul: In Fresh Perspective, pp. 54-56; Surprised by Hope, pp. 128-133; Paul for Everyone: Galatians and Thessalonians, pp. 122ff.

 1 Thessalonians 4:13-18 sure seems to describe Christ’s “Second Coming.”
 Let’s begin with the latter notion and Wright’s teaching about it: